How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 - People think they can pass on the exclusion for a multi-unit property, but they only occupy part of it, and the state objects.

 We could go on and on.
-To make a long story short—the laws are complex, the laws are confusing, the situation is always changing, and the stakes are probably higher than you think.
+To make a long story short—the property tax laws are complex, the laws are confusing, the situation is always changing, and the stakes are probably higher than you think.

 Please get expert legal advice!